Print

 Instructions

-In a separate saucepan, combine rosé, cream, and vanilla and bring to a simmer over medium heat.
+Meanwhile, combine sparkling rosé, whipping cream, and vanilla extract in a small saucepan.
+Bring to a simmer over medium heat.
 (Do not boil.)

-Line a tray with a sheet of parchment or a silicone baking mat and set aside.
-(This is where you’ll place the finished truffles).
+Line a quarter sheet tray with parchment or a silicone baking mat.

-When all truffles have been rolled and coated in cocoa powder, roll each in a layer of pink sanding sugar or sparkling sugar.** If desired, finish with edible foil stars.
+Just prior to serving, roll each truffle in a layer of pink sanding sugar or sparkling sugar.
+Dust with edible glitter or edible foil stars.

-Store leftover truffles in an airtight container in the refrigerator for up to one week.
-Re-roll in additional cocoa or sanding sugar just prior to serving.
-Serve at room temperature.
+Store leftover truffles in an airtight container in the refrigerator for up to 1 week.
+Allow to sit at room temperature for 10-15 minutes prior to serving.
+Re-roll in additional cocoa powder or sanding sugar as needed.

 Equipment